 Locally known as Centru Vechi, the Old Town of Bucharest is a historic destination that piques the interest of history enthusiasts.
 Each corner of the town is laden with rich layers of history waiting to unfold.
 This beautiful town is tucked away in the middle of Bucharest’s huge buildings, covering a relatively small area that makes it easy to explore on foot, yet it has a lot to offer.

-This ancient spot in the middle of Romania’s capital city embraces many old churches to explore and small old inns to discover.
-It’s also home to the oldest brewery, where you can step in to grab a beer or a bite of authentic Romanian food.
+This ancient spot in the middle of Romania’s capital city embraces many old churches and small old inns to explore.
+It’s also home to the oldest brewery, where you can grab a beer or a bite of authentic Romanian food.
 Museums are also plentiful, with the National Museum of Romanian History being the most prominent.

 3. Don’t Miss Berca Mud Volcanoes

-Romania has been widely associated with gothic-styled fortresses and dark legends that people have often overlooked the other inspiring landmarks.
+Romania has been widely associated with gothic-styled fortresses and dark legends, and people have often overlooked the other inspiring landmarks.
 Little do people know that Romania is home to spectacular phenomena, including the vast terrains of muddy volcanoes.
 Situated near Berca town in Buzău County, those mud volcanoes are the region’s most prominent feature.

 The area encompassing the mud volcanoes is known as a natural park offering a surreal landscape.
-It features an unusual occurrence where the mud-covered lands seem to come alive, with all the bubbling taking place thanks to the natural gases erupting in the area.
+It features an unusual occurrence where the mud-covered lands seem to come alive, with all the bubbling due to the natural gases erupting.
 These gases emerge from the crates in the form of bubbles.

-Although it doesn’t resemble a typical volcano, they’re named small volcano-like crates due to salty mud drying out.
+Although it doesn’t resemble a typical volcano, it’s named small volcano-like crates due to salty mud drying out.
 The ground may seem unstable and dangerous to step on, but it’s quite safe.
-Moreover, these grounds are home to two of the world’s rarest plant species that are the only ones able to survive insanely high levels of salt in the soil.
+Moreover, these grounds are home to two of the world’s rarest plant species, the only ones able to survive insanely high levels of salt in the soil.

 4. Travel Through the Transalpina Panoramic Road

-Roads around different places in the world may offer scenic views to boost your travel, yet nothing can beat the sweeping scenes featured around the Transalpina road.
-It’s the highest paved road in all of Romania, making commuting from one city to another an unforgettable journey.
-This road is located in Parang Mountains, connecting Transylvania with Wallachia.
+Roads around different places may offer scenic views to boost your travel, yet nothing can beat the sweeping scenes featured around the Transalpina road.
+It’s the highest paved road in Romania, making commuting from one city to another unforgettable.
+This road is located in the Parang Mountains, connecting Transylvania with Wallachia.

 Known as the Road of the King, Transalpina was built in 1938 by King Carol II of Romania.
-It stretches to about 2,100 metres, featuring winds and narrow bends along the way.
+It stretches to about 2,100 metres, featuring winds and narrow bends.
 On such a long distance, you are expected to be rewarded with many attractions and landmarks to stop and marvel at their splendour.

-Novaci town is situated in a region north of Wallachia, featuring old little houses that are joyful to explore.
-To top it off, Ranca, another small village that you will come across down the road, is one of Romania’s most famous ski resorts.
-It’s important to note that while the road may be open all year round, it can definitely get affected by the weather conditions and is sometimes closed for safety measures.
+Novaci town is situated in a region north of Wallachia.
+It features old little houses that are joyful to explore.
+To top it off, Ranca, another small village down the road, is one of Romania’s most famous ski resorts.
+It’s important to note that while the road may be open all year round, it can definitely be affected by weather conditions and is sometimes closed for safety measures.

 5. See the Romanian Sphinx

-The Great Sphinx of Giza in Egypt seems to have a Romanian version that drew thousands of people from all corners of the world.
+The Great Sphinx of Giza in Egypt seems to have a Romanian version that drew thousands of people from around the world.
 Situated in the Bucegi Mountains, the Sphinx of Romania seems to be among the several rock formations embellishing the Bucegi plateau.
 The area became an ideal hiking spot among the mountains, perfectly completed with beholding works of nature.

 Though rock formations occur due to wind erosion and are found almost everywhere, this one, in particular, paved the way for several legends and myths.
-Many have not bought the scientific theory of the rock’s formation; thus, a new theory was brought into being, stating that a secret tunnel beneath the ground connects the two sphinx figures to one another, with treasures and religious truths hidden within the tunnel.
+Many have not bought the scientific theory of the rock’s formation; thus, a new theory was introduced, stating that a secret tunnel beneath the ground connects the two sphinx figures, with treasures and religious truths hidden within the tunnel.
 Another theory claims that the Dacians built it for religious reasons.

 6. Visit Bigăr Cascade Falls

-Waterfalls always serve as beautiful tourist attractions in whichever part they cascade in the world.
+Waterfalls always serve as beautiful tourist attractions in whichever part of the world they cascade into.
 Interestingly, Romania has no shortage of such beautiful forms of nature, offering the world its iconic Bigăr waterfalls.
 This slice of paradise is located in Caraș-Severin Country, in the southwestern part of Romania.

 Bigăr Waterfalls is situated within the Nera Gorge-Beușnița National Park.
 It’s been declared by The World Geography among the world’s most unique waterfalls, ranking first on the list.
-The waterfalls gained this recognition because as the water spreads, it forms smaller shreds of water before landing into the Minis River beneath.
+The waterfalls gained this recognition because they formed smaller shreds of water before landing into the Minis River beneath as the water spread.

-Unfortunately, the waterfalls were announced to have collapsed in 2021 as a result of the increased moss and travertine.
-Nonetheless, the area is still open for visitors to observe the wondrous elements of nature that surround the area, including the fascinating trees and shrubs that cover the land.
+Unfortunately, the waterfalls were announced to have collapsed in 2021 due to the increased moss and travertine.
+Nonetheless, the area is still open for visitors to observe the wondrous elements of nature that surround it, including the fascinating trees and shrubs that cover the land.

 7. Witness the Heavenly Landscapes of Cazanele Dunării

 Romania embraces a plethora of natural beauty that will leave you spellbound and totally in love with what’s filling your vision.
-Danube River is one of the prevalent landmarks in Romania; however, the best part is yet to come.
-While visiting places where the river courses are quite an adventure, the Danube Gorge is not to be missed, where the river splits Romania and Serbia.
+The Danube River is one of the prevalent landmarks in Romania; however, the best part is yet to come.
+While visiting places where the river courses are quite an adventure, the Danube Gorge, where the river splits Romania and Serbia, is not to be missed.

 Known among the locals as Cazanele Dunării, this wondrous region is located in the southern part of Banat, near the renowned Carpathian Mountains.
 It’s a large area of captivating landscapes that the people of Romania speak highly of and with evident pride.
 The Danube also runs its course through stunning hills and vast greenery terrains.
 This place is ranked among the best natural landscapes in Romania.